WHY VISIT ALBANIA

-Only recently opened to tourism, Albania is, never the less, a welcoming country with untouched natural areas, protected wildlife and numerous archaeological riches from various civilisations.
+Only recently opened to tourism, Albania is, never the less, a welcoming country with untouched natural areas, protected wildlife and numerous archaeological riches from various civilizations.

-The Capital, Tirana, with its colourfully painted buildings, merits a prolonged visit, especially the Skanderberg Place, around the Ethem Bey Mosque and the National History Museum.
+The Capital, Tirana, with its colorfully painted buildings, merits a prolonged visit, especially the Skanderberg Place, around the Ethem Bey Mosque and the National History Museum.

 More to the north, at Krujë, you can visit the Skanderberg Museum or the Ethnographical Museum.
 A stroll around the bazaar will capture you with its picturesque atmosphere.

-Gjirokastër, in the centre of the country, has been designated as a World Heritage site by UNESCO due to its medieval houses with (flagstone) roofs, its cobbled streets and the 11th Century castle.
+Gjirokastër, in the center of the country, has been designated as a World Heritage site by UNESCO due to its medieval houses with (flagstone) roofs, its cobbled streets and the 11th Century castle.
 There is also a weapons museum and an ethnographical museum.
-Close by, the town of Berat is another popular destination due to its white houses, its castle, Byzantine churches and the Onufri Museum.
+Close by, the town of Berat is another popular destination due to its white houses, its castle, Byzantine churches, and the Onufri Museum.

 WHAT TO SEE IN ALBANIA